 A hotbed of many activities, the regions to head to are Otago, stretching from south of Aoraki Mount Cook all the way to the southeastern cost covering Lake Wanaka, the Crown range, Queenstown, Dunedin and all the towns in between.

-Read More – New Zealand South Island – Must Do Things
+Read More – South Island – Must Do Things

 The Maori population residing in the North Island have strong roots to the land and there are a number of sacred and culturally important centers dotted around the North Island.
-Wellington, the capital of New Zealand has many museums and cultural centers to absorb the Maori culture.
+Wellington, the capital has many museums and cultural centers to absorb the Maori culture.

 There are plenty of opportunities to observe their culture and of course the Haka- war dance.
 Check out Bay of Plenty, Auckland, Waikato, and Northland regions.